come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 To me, this is the biggest challenge, and designing a good process that keeps many bugs out of your system can be as difficult as designing the system itself.
-Automate as much as possible, share the load of manual testing... and let your community help.
+Iterate, automate as much as possible, share the load of manual testing... and let your community help.

 We'll talk later about community, but I think this is the justification for publishing your code as early as possible: you can get help from early adopters